onixie/angular-component-extension/README.md

 ### Function

 #### Code Formatting
+- Whitespace might not always be formatted perfectly.
-- Whitespace is not formatted very well.
+- Xml element starting with : is not formatted correctly.

 #### Syntax Highlighting
-- Wrong coloring in some cases.
+- Wrong coloring in some cases. eg. using ?. operator in {{ }}
 - No coloring in some cases.

 #### Code Completion
-- NgModule and Component dependency is not referred.
+- NgModule and Component dependency is not considered.
-- Find components by traversing ts files in disk.
-So unsaved modification will not be listed.
+- Unsaved modification might not be listed.

-- Incremental update is not supported.
+#### Go to Definition

 ## Release Notes